Hydrogen cyanide: As a poison and chemical weapon

 In World War I, hydrogen cyanide was used by the French from 1916 as a chemical weapon against the Central Powers, and by the United States and Italy in 1918.
 It was not found to be effective enough due to weather conditions.
 The gas is lighter than air and rapidly disperses up into the atmosphere.
 Rapid dilution made its use in the field impractical.
 In contrast, denser agents such as phosgene or chlorine tended to remain at ground level and sank into the trenches of the Western Front's battlefields.
 Compared to such agents, hydrogen cyanide had to be present in higher concentrations in order to be fatal.
+To increase gas persistence, it was mixed with smoke producing compounds.
+For example, French composition called Vincennite combined 50% hydrogen cyanide with 30% arsenic trichloride and 15% stannic chloride for smoke production, plus 5% chloroform.

 A hydrogen cyanide concentration of 100–200 ppm in breathing air will kill a human within 10 to 60 minutes.
 A hydrogen cyanide concentration of 2000 ppm (about 2380 mg/m3) will kill a human in about one minute.
 The toxic effect is caused by the action of the cyanide ion, which halts cellular respiration.
 It acts as a non-competitive inhibitor for an enzyme in mitochondria called cytochrome c oxidase.
 As such, hydrogen cyanide is commonly listed among chemical weapons as a blood agent.

 The Chemical Weapons Convention lists it under Schedule 3 as a potential weapon which has large-scale industrial uses.
 Signatory countries must declare manufacturing plants that produce more than 30 metric tons per year, and allow inspection by the Organisation for the Prohibition of Chemical Weapons.